subvod/examples/README.md

 Everyone has their own method and preferred formats.
 I personally use OPUS, but you can change around both the youtube-dl and FFmpeg command lines to fit your formatting preferences.
 My **webm2opus** scripts automate the downloading and conversion processes, including automatically assigning metadata according to the input filename.

 1. Save a version of **webm2opus** on your local machine: [Python](https://github.com/subvod/examples/blob/master/webm2opus.py) or [Batch](https://github.com/subvod/examples/blob/master/webm2opus.bat).
-The Batch version does not require Python, but if you're using the Python version you'll need to [download and install Python first](https://www.python.org/downloads/).
-Also note: the Batch version may screw up the naming if the artist/title have special characters in them.
-The Python version does not jack with any special characters and sends them properly (as is) to ffmpeg for labeling during extraction.
+The Batch version does not require Python but encounters naming errors when file names contain special/nonstandard characters.
+The Python version does not have this issue.
+If you're using the Python version you'll obviously need to [download and install Python first](https://www.python.org/downloads/).
 If you chose to add Python to `%PATH%` during the install, restart your system.
-This entire process can be done in pure PowerShell as well (working on it), but I honestly prefer Python.
+This entire process can be done in pure PowerShell as well, but I honestly prefer Python.
 Much more room to stretch my legs.
-However both versions do the exact same thing, so if you're not already a Python programmer and don't plan on getting into Python, you may as well use the Batch script.
-You'll still need **youtube-dl** (which is coded in Python) and **FFmpeg** for both versions, though.
-2. Download both [youtube-dl](https://ytdl-org.github.io/youtube-dl/download.html) and [FFmpeg](https://ffmpeg.org/download.html), then extract and copy all three (**webm2opus** (either version), **ffmpeg.exe**, and **youtube-dl.exe**) to the same directory, then run **webm2opus.py**.
+2. Download both [youtube-dl](https://ytdl-org.github.io/youtube-dl/download.html) and [FFmpeg](https://ffmpeg.org/download.html), then extract and copy **webm2opus.py**, **ffmpeg.exe**, and **youtube-dl.exe** to the same directory.
+3. Run **webm2opus.py**.
 It will create the appropriate subdirectories and link file if they don't exist, then it will exit (as the link file is empty).
-3. Open **_videolist.txt** (file name can be changed within the script as you see fit) and paste video links, one line each.
+4. Open **_videolist.txt** (file name can be changed within the script as you see fit) and paste video links, one line each.
 Update links as needed.
+Alternatively, you can manually download your preferred quality/format using [this WebExtension for FireFox](https://addons.mozilla.org/en-US/firefox/addon/youtube_downloader_webx/).
+I'm a FireFox user, but I'm certain Chrome has an equal counterpart.
+Be that as it may, youtube-dl is universal.
-4. Run **webm2opus** when you want to download and convert the videos from the list.
+5. Run **webm2opus.py** when you want to download and convert the videos from the list.

 #### An explanation of the tokenization method used in [webm2opus.bat](https://github.com/subvod/examples/blob/master/webm2opus.bat)